wandyezj/office-add-in-template-taskpane-word/README.md

 1. Sign up as an office developer
 1. Create Store profile
+    * Use your LinkedIn profile as the developer website
 1. Create a neat icon for your Add-In
     * suggestion create a svg and resize appropriately for each format
     * https://www.npmjs.com/package/convert-svg-to-png